robert-waggott/animals-stuck-up-trees-and-other-incidents/readme.md

 ## Refactors

 - [x] Refactor app -> info panel passing through of incidentNumber into a reducer in app?
+- [ ] Refactor sidebar to use scss module
 - [ ] Convert from Nest to Apollo?